dotnet/csharplang/proposals/roles.md

 but with some tweaks related to normal form and optional parameters.
 TODO There's also the scenario where a method group contains a single method (lambda improvements).

+## Implementation details

+Roles will be implemented as ref structs.
+If the role any instance member, then we'll emit a ref field (of underlying type) into the ref struct and a constructor.

+TODO how do we emit an extension type versus a handcrafted ref struct?
+TODO how do we emit the relationship to underlying type? base type or special constructor?
+TODO our emit strategy should allow using pointer types and ref structs as underlying types in the future.
+TODO issues in async code with ref structs

 ## Phase A: Adding static constants, fields, methods and properties

 In this first subset of the feature, the syntax is restricted to *extension_declaration*